jumaallan/safeboda/README.md

 - dokka documentation task doesn't work when run from the top level Safeboda task

-- The spotless plugin doesn't apply the license header, and the jacoco plugin doesn't work as expected.
+- The jacoco plugin doesn't work as expected.
 Need more research on how to set them up using gradle plugins

 ## License
 ```